tc39/notes/es7/2015-11/nov-19.md

 DD: Rejections should be for same realm errors

-DH: i suspect this may be hazardous, because of “security” and you can throw anything.
+DH: i suspect this may be hazardous, because of "security" and you can throw anything.

-YK: strings are also errors in JS…
+YK: strings are also errors in JS...

 DH: Error is not a hard predicate for cleanly divide the universe.
 Because plenty of usecases where non errors are used as errors